 1.1 General Description.
-The Parties have entered into this Master Agreement to establish the duties, rights and procedures by which the Parties may enter into Transactions under which we will provide, or cause to be provided, electric energy servicesand sales as specified in each Confirmation for your locations (each a "Facility" and collectively the "Facilities") and Accounts indicated thereon.
+The Parties have entered into this Master Agreement to establish the duties, rights and procedures by which the Parties may enter into Transactions under which we will provide, or cause to be provided, electric energy sales and/or other energy related services as specified in each Confirmation for your locations (each a "Facility" and collectively the "Facilities") and Accounts indicated thereon in accordance with the terms and conditions of this Agreement and the requirements of applicable Law and Rules.
 With respect to each Transaction, you agree to obtain your full energy requirements for all applicable Accounts exclusively through this Agreement for the duration of the applicable Transaction Term.

 1.2 Term.
-The term of this Master Agreement shall commence on the Effective Date and shall remain in effect until terminated by either of us upon 30 days’ prior written notice, except that (a) such termination shall not affect or excuse the performance of either of us under any provision of this Master Agreement which by its terms survives any such termination; and (b) this Master Agreement and any other documents executed and delivered hereunder shall remain in effect with respect to the Transaction(s) entered into prior to the effective date of such termination until both of us have fulfilled all obligations with respect to such Transaction(s) or such Transaction(s) have beenearlier terminated under this Agreement.
+The term of this Master Agreement will commence on the Effective Date and will remain in effect until terminated by either of us upon 30 days' prior written notice, except that (a) any such termination shall not affect or excuse the performance of either of us under any provision of this Master Agreement that by its terms survives any such termination; and (b) this Master Agreement and any other documents executed and delivered hereunder shall remain in effect with respect to the Transaction(s) entered into prior to the effective date of such termination until both of us have fulfilled all obligations with respect to such Transaction(s), or such Transaction(s) have been terminated under this Agreement.

 1.3 Transactions.
-A Transaction will be entered into only upon the execution by you and us of a Confirmation, substantially in the form attached as Exhibit A. Each Confirmation must, at a minimum, specify the applicable (i) Accounts and Facilities, (ii) Transaction Term, (iii) energy price (the "EESI Energy Price") and related provisions, (iv) credit requirements [SEE NOTE AT END OF 3.1] and (v) any other special terms and conditions.
+A Transaction will be entered into only upon the execution by you and us of a Confirmation.
+Each Confirmation must, at a minimum, specify the applicable (i) Accounts and Facilities, (ii) Transaction Term, (iii) energy price (the "EESI Energy Price") and related provisions, (iv) [credit requirements in addition to those set forth in this Master Agreement] and (v) any other special terms and conditions.
 Each Transaction will be governed by this Master Agreement except to the extent expressly specified in the applicable Confirmation.
 Any inconsistency between any terms of this Master Agreement and any terms as specified on a Confirmation will be resolved in favor of the Confirmation.
 Transactions will begin and end on and as of the Utility Transfer Dates specified on the applicable Confirmation.
 With respect to each Transaction, we will use commercially reasonable efforts to cause each Utility to transfer your service to us at the beginning of the Transaction and back to the Utility (or another provider) at the end of the Transaction as of the dates specified on the applicable Confirmation, but we will not be responsible for any delays resulting from Utility inaction, and the applicable Transaction Term will not commence until such service has been properly transferred by the Utility and will not be extended if such transfer occurs after the specified commencement date.

 1.4 Usage Adjustments.
-For each Account for each Transaction, if the Account’s Actual Usage during any Billing Cycle is greater than the Maximum Usagefor such Billing Cycle ("Excess Usage") or less than the Minimum Usage for such Billing Cycle ("Deficiency Usage"), you will pay us, in addition to the EESI Energy Price, an amount on account thereof as specified on the applicable Confirmation, plus our Costs incurred in connection with such Excess or Deficiency Usage.
+Each Confirmation may set forth Minimum Usage and Maximum Usage parameters applicable to the Transaction.
+If the specified Actual Usage is greater than the specified Maximum Usage ("Excess Usage") or less than the specified Minimum Usage ("Deficiency Usage") the price paid under the applicable Transaction will be subject to an adjustment for such Excess or Deficiency Usage as set forth in the applicable Confirmation..